pacas/Pacas-HSK-Patches/README.md

 <br>
 <img src="https://i.imgur.com/fdngbbh.png">
 Rimworld is owned by Tynan Sylvester.<br>
 Mod authors for these awesome mods.
-Check out their other mods!<br>
+Check out their other mods!
-And Pacas (me).
-Just for doing a HSK convertion.<br>